jasp-stats/jasp-desktop/Resources/Help/analyses/mlregressionboosting.md

 Boosting works by sequentially adding predictors to an decision tree ensemble, each one correcting its predecessor.
 Boosting tries to fit the new predictor to the residual errors made by the previous predictor.

 ### Assumptions
+- The target variable is a continuous variable.
-- The predictors consist of continuous, nominal, or ordinal variables.
+- The predictor variables consist of continuous, nominal, or ordinal variables.
-- The target is a continuous variable.

 ### Input
 -------
 #### Assignment Box
 - Target: In this box, the variable that needs to be predicted should be entered.
-- Predictors: In this box the variables that provide information about the target variable should be entered.
+- Predictors: In this box, the variables that provide information about the target variable should be entered.

+#### Tables
+- Evaluation metrics: Shows commonly used classification evaluation metrics like mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.
+- Relative influence: Shows the relative influence of the predictors.

+#### Plots
+- Data split: Shows how the data is split into training (and validation), and test set.
+Numbers displayes is the size of each set.
+- Out-of-bag improvement: Plots the number of trees against the out-of-bag classification accuracy improvement of the model.
+Accuracy is assessed for the training set.
+- Predictive performance: Shows the selected test set observations against their predicted values.
+- Deviance: Shows the prediction error plotted against the number of trees.
+- Relative influence: Shows the relative influence of the predictors.

 ### Data Split Preferences
 #### Holdout Test Data